jeffreysternberg530/sp18-space-place/in-class/week-2-map-design.md

 ### Part II.
 Changing the Layout (Basic)

-Create a new map in Carto and add the three datasets as layers.
+Create a new map in Carto and add the two datasets as layers.
 Play around with the options in the different layers to change their appearance.
 Some things to try:

 - Select a Basemap option that it has less text labelling.